m-asikai/Croquis-Tool/README.md

 - Single mode, where the user select a single image and sets a time for the timer.
 - Custom mode, where the user can select as many time intervals as they please and set a custom time for each one.

-Image taken from the front page where the user can select the mode and select images to draw from their device.
+Image taken from the main page where the user can select the mode and select images to draw from their device.

 ![Viev of start page with image thumbnails.](/images/home.png)